jcolomb/gintonic-blog/text/survey_analysis_report2.md

 # Summary

 We are data managers of different institutions working with neurobiologists.
-Inside the gin-tonic project,
+Inside the gin-tonic project.
-we wants to provide researchers with a folder structure template that can be used to organise all digital documents related to a research project.
+We wants to provide researchers with a folder structure template that can be used to organise all digital documents related to a research project.
 This includes but is not restricted to the collected datasets.
 We collected the feedback of about 50 researchers presented with two templates propositions.
-**After presenting the analysis of the 51 survey responses, we are discussing the shortcoming of this approach and a technological solution to them.**
+**After presenting the analysis of the 51 survey responses, we are discussing the shortcoming of this approach and a technological solution that would permit to circumvent them.**

 On one side,
-the tool should both separate data and analysis code to follow good practices, but allow for an experiment-based workflow.
+the tool should both separate data and analysis code to follow good practices, and allow for an experiment-based workflow.
 We propose to use a bot to create several folders at different location for each experiment.
 On the other side,
 researchers normally have more than one project and some documents,